yiisoft/validator/docs/guide/conditional-validation.md

 ```

 As an alternative for functions, callable classes can be used instead.
 This approach has a benefit of code reuse
 possibility.
-Please refer to "Skip on empty" section to see an example.
+Please refer to [Skip on empty] section to see an example.

+[Configuring empty criterias in other rules]: #configuring-empty-criterias-in-other-rules
+[Skip on empty]: #skiponempty---skipping-a-rule-if-the-validated-value-is-empty